MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 <!-- ------------------------------ -->
 #### Bug fixes

-There are no bug fixes for this Release SDK.
+There are no bug fixes in this Release SDK.

 <!-- end of Aug 2024 Release SDK -->